nverchev/drytorch/docs/tutorials/getting_started.md

 ```

-However, in notebooks starting the run procedurally is more practical.
+However, in notebooks, starting the run procedurally is more practical.

 ```{code-cell} ipython3
 run = experiment.create_run()